Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration: Methods and Data

 The most common performance indicators used in the literature for short-term demand forecasting are the root mean squared error (RMSE), mean absolute error (MAE), and mean absolute percentual error (MAPE).
 The RMSE and MAE measures depend on the magnitude of the observations, making them helpful in comparing different methods on the same dataset but not as effective when comparing one method across multiple datasets.
 The MAPE solves that problem by estimating a percentage error instead of an error.
 In the MAPE, the error can be considered a slope of $\widehat{|y}-y|/|y|$, thus bounding the error within the range 0 to +$\infty$.
 However, this metric might result in large error as the target value $y$ approximates zero.
 Such situations frequently occur when stations are closed or no transactions are recorded within a certain time frame.
 Disregarding this information is not advisable, especially in the case of multi-output models, where station closures can provide valuable insights for those stations still operational.
 In highly dynamic conditions, station closures or service disruptions are more prevalent due to external forces, thus making the MAPE an inadequate metric of analysis.

 Instead, we use the mean arctangent absolute percentage error (MAAPE)\citep{Kim2016}, which limits the bounds of the error by considering the error to be an angle.
 The MAAPE applies the arctanget function to the absolute percentage error, limiting the bounds of the error from 0 to $\pi/2$, making this metric more robust to outliers.
 The advantages of this metric is that it preserve the advantages of the MAPE, such as the scale-free aspect, and can also be interpreted as an absolute percentage error.
+We do not advocate for the MAAPE metric as the sole metric of analysis, nor do we assert that it should be the gold standard for transit ridership prediction models.
+We use this metric due to its ability to capture information when zero transactions are recorded at a station, accurately reflecting the system's true behavior in highly dynamic conditions.
+Ultimately, the selection of the performance metric should align with the model's specific objectives.

-This research proposes a system-wide level that tests the performance of the entire transit system at every time step.
-Unlike the current trends in the literature that test accuracy at the individual level, this metric serves as a summary metric to test model performance.
+This research uses a system-wide level that tests the performance of the entire transit system at every time step.
+Unlike the current trends in the literature that test accuracy at the individual level, this metric serves as a summary metric to test the overall performance of the model.
 The advantage of having a system-wide metric is that it captures the performance of a broader range of transit behaviors, making the metric more generalizable.
 Therefore, it can also compare performances in multiple geographical areas.
 The average error of the entire transportation system is given as follows:

 where $t$ denotes the aggregation period, $s$ represents the number of stations, and $w$ indicates the forecast window.
 Therefore, $\hat{y}_{s,w,t}$ represents the predicted values of station $s$ for $w$ forecast windows in the period $t$.